zpainter/iassist/content/conferences/program-planning-manual.md

 #### Meet Regularly with the LAC

 Stay in regular touch with the LAC.
 Set up a schedule to meet (ideally) bi-weekly with the co-chairs abd the LAC.
-Coordinators of various apsects of the program (Posters, Workshops, Paper Competition, etc.) can be included as their part becomes prominent, or at least provide regular reports by email.
+Coordinators of various aspects of the program (Posters, Workshops, Paper Competition, etc.) can be included as their part becomes prominent, or at least provide regular reports by email.

 #### Call for Proposals (CFP)